Cryxelia/aidev24_webdev_be/README.md

 ### In backend
   1. Create venv with `python -m venv venv`
+  2. Activate venv with `venv/scripts/activate` on PC and `venv/bin/activate` on MAC
-  2. Download dependencies `pip install -r requirements.txt`
+  3. Download dependencies `pip install -r requirements.txt`
-  3. Rename .env_example to .env and fill in the proper credentials
+  4. Rename .env_example to .env and fill in the proper credentials
-  4. Run backend with `python app.py`
+  5. Run backend with `python app.py`

 ### In frontend
   1. Download dependencies with `npm install`